-Fayetteville, NC 28303
+Fayetteville, NC 28301

 - Send official test scores from the GMAT (FSU code 4RG-7x-23) or GRE (FSU code 7275). - Send two recommendation letters using a form available from the MBA office.
-Recommenders should be people who are qualified to evaluate your potential for graduate success. - Test of English-as-a-Foreign-Language (TOEFL) for students whose native language is not English. - Additional information for professional development, conditional degree-seeking, and international students can be obtained by contacting Mr. John Scarsella (jscarsel@uncfsu.edu)
+Recommenders should be people who are qualified to evaluate your potential for graduate success. - Test of English-as-a-Foreign-Language (TOEFL) for students whose native language is not English. - Additional information for professional development, conditional degree-seeking, and international students can be obtained by contacting Ms. Berrak Walters (kwalter3@uncfsu.edu).